 There’s a popular phrase widespread throughout Hollywood; “All you need for a movie is a gun and a girl.”
 A statement Nicholas Winding Refn clearly took to heart when creating Drive, only adding “a car” as the third element in this neo-noir heist film.
-While flicks like The Fast and Furious exemplify the genre, Drive avoids the usual template and races back 20 some years to honour the spirit of the ’80s car-chase action films, in art-house style nonetheless.
+While flicks like The Fast and Furious exemplify the genre, Drive avoids the usual template and races back 20 some years to honour the spirit of the ’80s car-chase action films, in art-house-style nonetheless.
 Despite its lack of Oscar nominations, Drive, which stars Ryan Gosling, gets our pick for best movie of 2011!

 In a genre filled with clichés and predictability, the words “action movie” don’t often go hand-in-hand with intelligence.
 Refn, however, does well to marry the two, employing brilliant direction, great acting and a haunting soundtrack to a story that mixes elements of romance, car chases, and grotesque violence.
-It’s a classic tale of both revenge and love, with Ryan Gosling resting at the very centre of this morbid piece; playing the cool, calm and often mute hero.
+Drive is a classic tale of both revenge and love, with Ryan Gosling resting at the very centre of this morbid piece; playing the cool, calm and often mute hero.
 It’s almost criminal that he hasn’t received an Oscar nod at this year’s awards ceremony.

 Gosling plays the nameless enigmatic Driver, a loner by nature, who works as a stunt car driver for the movies by day and a getaway driver for mobsters by night.
 His boss, Shannon, in hopes of a career change, attempts to enter the race car circuit with our hero behind the wheel.
 Shannon makes contact with mob bosses, Bernie, and Nico, inviting them to go into business with him.

 Meanwhile, Driver has befriended a neighbour, Irene, an innocent and shy young mom.
 As the two drive around the city, he falls slowly and deeply in love with her, drawing him out his emotional limbo.
 Just as things are working out for the two, her ex-con husband is released from prison.